 1942 CAMPEN is founded in Aarhus, Denmark’s second largest city, under the name P. CAMPEN Maskinfabrik A/S by factory owner Mr Peer Campen.
 The production consisted of welding tongs.
 Since then the products varied from toy cars, milking machines, washing machines to dental chairs.

 1961 The present production of machines for the carpet and textile industries starts.
 Mr Campen has great success with his complete lines for foam backing of tufted carpets and impregnation of needle felt carpets.
-Subsequently, the same technology is applied for back coating of artificial turf carpets.
-In connection with the complete backing lines the well-known CAMPEN foam mixer is developed, which has been upgraded to a fully automatic and computer controlled version.
+Subsequently, the same technology is applied for back coating of artificial grass carpets.
+In connection with the complete backing lines the well-known CAMPEN foam mixer is developed, which has been upgraded to a fully automatic and computer-controlled version.

 1979 The company Eltex in Viborg is acquired – a manufacturer of lace winding and inspection machines for textiles.
 As textile production is refined and developed further over the years and the various technical textile and nonwoven product groups mould together, the demands for these machines also change.
 Therefore, CAMPEN’s current production for this product area includes more sophisticated and high-volume machines for technical textiles and nonwovens with extensive know-how within the inspection, slitting and winding technologies as a basis.

-1988 – 1990s Mr Campen passes away in 1988, and the firm continues as a privately owned company until the mid ninetines when CAMPEN formed part of the German Küsters group of companies.
+1988 – 1990s Mr Campen passes away in 1988, and the firm continues as a privately owned company until the mid 1990s when CAMPEN formed part of the German Küsters group of companies.

 2001 CAMPEN is acquired by the Danish VARO group of companies and is now located in Hornslet in the same buildings as VARO on Sletten 8.
 The company is operating worldwide as an independent subsidiary with great success, and the organisation with “all companies under the same roof”, where staff functions such as finance, production, purchasing and assembling are shared between more business units, has proven to be ideal for a contract manufacturer like CAMPEN.